KristiyanGeorgiev1996/SharpSkills/01.Programming-Basics-C#/10.While-Loop-Exercise/README.md

 This folder contains tasks from the **While Loop - Exercise** section of the _Programming Basics with C#_ course at SoftUni.
 Below are the tasks with brief descriptions.

-## 🔧 Tasks Overview:
+## 🔧 Tasks Overview

 ### 📝 Task 1: [The Old Library]
 **Problem Statement:**
-Ani goes back to her hometown after a long period abroad.
-Upon returning home, she sees her grandmother's old library and remembers her favorite book.
-Help Ani by writing a program in which she enters the book she is looking for (string).
-The program should keep reading the names of books one by one until Ani either finds her favorite book or checks all the books in the library.
-The program ends when it receives the command "No More Books."
+Ani returns home and looks for her favorite book in her grandmother’s old library.
+The program reads the name of the book Ani is searching for (string).
+Then it reads the names of books one by one until Ani finds her book or all books are checked.
+The process stops when the command "No More Books" is received.

-- If the book is not found, print the following on two lines:
+- If the book is not found, print two lines:
-  - "The book you search is not here!"
+  "The book you search is not here!"
-  - "You checked {number} books."
+  "You checked {number} books."
 - If the book is found, print:
-  - "You checked {number} books and found it."
+  "You checked {number} books and found it."

 ---

 ### 📝 Task 2: [Exam Preparation]
 **Problem Statement:**
-Write a program where Marin solves exam tasks until he gets the "Enough" message from his lecturer.
-After each solved task, he receives a grade.
-The program should end either upon receiving the "Enough" command or if Marin receives the specified number of failing grades.
-A failing grade is any grade less than or equal to 4.
+Marin solves exam tasks and receives grades until he gets the "Enough" command or reaches a limit of failing grades (grades ≤ 4).
+The first input is the allowed number of failing grades (1 to 5), followed by task names and their grades.

-**Input:**
-- The first line contains the number of failing grades (an integer in the range [1…5]).
-- Then, multiple lines follow with:
-  - Task name (string)
-  - Grade (integer in the range [2…6])

 **Output:**
-- If Marin receives the "Enough" command, print on 3 lines:
+- If "Enough" is received, print:
-  - "Average score: {average score}"
+  "Average score: {average}"
-  - "Number of problems: {total number of tasks}"
+  "Number of problems: {total tasks}"
-  - "Last problem: {name of the last task}"
+  "Last problem: {last task name}"
-- If Marin gets the specified number of failing grades, print:
+- If failing grades limit is reached, print:
-  - "You need a break, {number of failing grades} poor grades."
+  "You need a break, {number} poor grades."

-The average score should be formatted to two decimal places.
+The average is formatted to two decimal places.

 ---

 ### 📝 Task 3: [Holiday Savings]
 **Problem Statement:**
-Jesse wants to save money for a holiday and asks for your help to determine if she'll manage to gather the needed amount.
-She saves or spends part of her money every day.
-If she tries to spend more than her available money, she will spend all she has left, leaving 0 money.
+Jesse tries to save money for a holiday by saving or spending daily.
+If Jesse spends more than available, her money drops to zero.

 **Input:**
-- The first line contains the amount of money needed for the holiday (a real number in the range [1.00...25000.00]).
-- The second line contains the available money (a real number in the range [0.00...25000.00]).
-- Then, multiple lines follow with:
+- Needed amount for holiday (real number)
+- Initial money available (real number)
-  - Action type (string with values "spend" or "save")
+- Multiple lines with action ("spend" or "save") and amount (real number)
-  - The amount spent or saved (a real number in the range [0.01…25000.00])

 **Output:**
-- If Jesse spends for 5 consecutive days, print:
+- If Jesse spends money 5 days in a row, print:
-  - "You can't save the money."
+  "You can't save the money."
-  - "{total number of days}"
+  "{total days}"
-- If Jesse manages to save the required amount for the holiday, print:
+- If she saves enough, print:
-  - "You saved the money for {total number of days} days."
+  "You saved the money for {total days} days."

 ---

 ### 📝 Task 4: [Steps Goal]
 **Problem Statement:**
-Gabi wants to start living a healthy lifestyle and has set a goal to walk 10,000 steps every day.
-However, some days she’s very tired from work and might want to go home before reaching her goal.
-Write a program that reads the number of steps Gabi walks each time she leaves during the day, and when she reaches her goal, print "Goal reached!
-Good job!" along with how many extra steps she walked.

-If she wants to go home early, she will enter the command "Going home" and input the steps walked while returning home.
-Afterward, if she hasn't reached her goal, print:
+Gabi wants to walk 10,000 steps per day.
+She inputs steps taken multiple times per day.
+If she wants to go home early, she enters "Going home" and inputs the steps walked back home.

+**Output:**
+- If goal reached, print:
+  "Goal reached!
+Good job!"
+  "{extra steps} steps over the goal."
+- Otherwise, print:
-  - "{remaining steps} more steps to reach goal."
+  "{remaining steps} more steps to reach goal."

 ---

 ### 📝 Task 5: [Coins]
 **Problem Statement:**
-Vending machine manufacturers wanted to make sure their machines return the smallest possible number of coins as change.
-Write a program that takes an amount of money (change) and calculates how many coins it can be given back with the fewest possible coins.
+Given an amount of change, calculate the minimum number of coins needed to return it.

 ---

 ### 📝 Task 6: [Cake]
 **Problem Statement:**
-You are invited to a 30th birthday party where the birthday person is serving a huge cake.
-However, the birthday person doesn’t know how many pieces of cake the guests can take.
-Your task is to write a program that calculates how many pieces the guests have taken before the cake runs out.
-You will receive the cake's dimensions (width and length) as integers in the range [1...1000].
-Then, on each line, you will receive the number of pieces guests take until the command "STOP" is given or the cake runs out.
+At a birthday party, guests take pieces of a cake with given width and length.
+Read the number of pieces taken until the command "STOP" or the cake runs out.

 **Output:**
-- If you reach the command "STOP" and there are still cake pieces left, print:
+- If cake pieces remain after "STOP", print:
-  - "{number of pieces} pieces are left."
+  "{pieces left} pieces are left."
-- If the cake runs out, print:
+- If cake runs out, print:
-  - "No more cake left!
-You need {number of pieces missing} pieces more."
+  "No more cake left!
+You need {pieces missing} pieces more."

 ---

 ### 📝 Task 7: [Moving]
 **Problem Statement:**
-On his 18th birthday, Jose decided to move out and live in an apartment.
-He packed his things in boxes and found a suitable apartment.
-He starts moving his things in parts since he can't carry everything at once.
-There's limited space in his new apartment, and he needs to make sure it’s enough for all his things.

-Write a program that calculates the remaining space in Jose’s apartment after he moves in all his things.

-**Input:**
-- The first three lines contain the dimensions of the free space in the apartment: width, length, and height (all integers in the range [1…1000]).
-- Then, subsequent lines contain the number of boxes moved in (integer in the range [1…10000]) until the command "Done" is entered.
+Jose moves into a new apartment.
+The apartment’s free space dimensions (width, length, height) are given.
+Boxes are moved in one by one until the command "Done" or until space runs out.

 **Output:**
-- If you reach the "Done" command and there is still free space, print:
+- If space remains after "Done", print:
-  - "{number of free cubic meters} Cubic meters left."
+  "{free space} Cubic meters left."
-- If the free space runs out before the "Done" command, print:
+- If space runs out before "Done", print:
-  - "No more free space!
-You need {missing cubic meters} Cubic meters more."
+  "No more free space!
+You need {missing space} Cubic meters more."

+**Note:** The tasks are adapted from the SoftUni course and have been reformulated to present clearer and more illustrative descriptions of each exercise.